avaneev/prvhash/README.md

 templated implementation of PRVHASH PRNG that provides integer, single bit, floating-point, TPDF, Normal random number generation with a straight-forward front-end to specify PRVHASH system's properties.
 Supports on-the-run re-seeding, including re-seeding using sparse entropy, for CSPRNG uses.
 Does not require other PRVHASH header files.

-Use `Gradilac< 317 >` to match Mersenne Twister's PRNG period.
+Use `Gradilac< 314 >` to match Mersenne Twister's PRNG period.

+Note that this class may not be as efficient for "bulk" random number generation as a custom-written code.
+Nevertheless, Gradilac PRNG class, with its 1.0 cycles/byte floating-point performance (at default template settings), is competitive among other C++ PRNGs.

 ## PRVHASH64_64M ##